marcv12/To_churn_or_not_to_churn/README.md

 ➢ Credit limit: For the reason mentioned in the previous paragraph, it is low on average.
 ➢ Average utilization ratio: a bit low in our opinion compared to the number of transactions made.
 Now that we’ve had an idea about our data and we know where to redirect our thoughts, we can start to look at the churn rate feature by feature.
-Step 3: Churn rate by feature (BACK TO MICROSOFT EDGE AND ALSO ATTACHED EXCEL FILE FOR VALUES, OR YOU CAN JUST TRUST US 😊)
+### Step 3: Churn rate by feature (BACK TO MICROSOFT EDGE AND ALSO ATTACHED EXCEL FILE FOR VALUES, OR YOU CAN JUST TRUST Me 😊)
 - Demographic Features: Churn rate by:
 ➢ Gender: Not too much influence on churn rate as we presumed before.
 ➢ Education Level: Highest churn rate is among individuals with doctorates (27%) which is logical,